memflow/memflow/README.md

 - [pcileech](https://github.com/memflow/memflow-pcileech)
 - [coredump](https://github.com/memflow/memflow-coredump)

-In case you write your own connector please hit us up with a merge request so we can maintain a list of third-party connectors as well.
+In case you write your own connector please hit us up with a pull request so we can maintain a list of third-party connectors as well.

 ## Acknowledgements
 - [CasualX](https://github.com/casualx/) for his wonderful pelite crate